-Occupational Health, Safety and Wellbeing Guidelines This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performance Version: 3.0 Issue Date: 18 August 2020 Next Review: 18 August 2023 Page 14/ 72
+Occupational Health, Safety and Wellbeing Guidelines This Document is Uncontrolled whe n Printed Responsible Officer: Director Business Strategy and Performance Version: 8.0 Issue Date: 21 August 2023 Next Review: 21 August 2026 Page 17/85

+- a) Where did the incident happen?

+- b) Could you describe what happened?

+- c) Who was involved?

+- d) What equipment was involved?

-- e) What events led to the incident occurring? - f) What could be done to prevent a reoccurrence of this incident?
+- e) What events led to the incident occurring?

+- f) What could be done to prevent a reoccurrence of this incident?